l123wx/vite-plugin-fontiny/README.md

 A tool for removing unused Chinese characters from font files.

+Currently only available for ttf format fonts, more will be supported in the future.

 ## Roadmap

  - [x] Generate an html page showing which Chinese characters have been retained and which have been eliminated.